Re: Banned books

 The Church has never claimed that it is an ipso facto mortal sin to read any book on the index.
 Nor has the Church ever claimed that it is an ipso facto sin to go to a pub.
 But both can lead to mortal sin, depending on the disposition of the individual.
 This is known as the "near occasion" of sin - the person might not intend to sin, but willfully places himself in a situation where temptation is strong (dancing naked girls).
 Maybe Candide is such a temptation (though it seems pretty lame to our "modern" sensibilities).

 Popes are designated "the Great" by popular acclaim.
-Please join me in always referring to Pope Blessed John Paul-2 as "Blessed John Paul the Great."
+Please join me in always referring to Pope St. John Paul-2 as "St. John Paul the Great."